Jared Goff shows he's growing into role of Rams quarterback

 It's only organized team activities, which means players are not in pads and live contact is not permitted, but Goff looked good on Monday.

-Rams rookie head coach Sean McVay is nonetheless reserving judgement.
+Rams rookie coach Sean McVay is nonetheless reserving judgement.

 "Until you’re actually live as a quarterback, that’s when you truly get challenged," McVay said.
 "You’re having to move with the rush, avoid guys that can really tackle you.
 That’s always the best evaluator.
 I think he has done a nice job improving every single day, and that’s what’s going to give us a chance.”

 Goff, with a 22.2 Total QBR in his brief NFL career, began his offseason by receiving instruction from noted quarterback guru Tom House.
-And ever since the official offseason program began, the 22-year-old has immersed himself into McVay's offense, spending almost every possible waking minute at the Rams' facility.
+And ever since the official offseason program began, the 22-year-old has immersed himself in McVay's offense, spending almost every possible waking minute at the Rams' facility.
 McVay said he has been "very pleased" with what Goff has done "above the neck."

 His teammates have noticed more confidence, more conviction.